Why be a Politician when you can be a Metal Trader?

 I suppose you know you are getting old when the prospect of attending a funeral is considerably more appealing than the thought of a wedding.
 At least funerals are shorter and the music is better.

-Another sure sign of age, is when Prime Ministers look young and teachers and professors look like toddlers.
-David Cameron (for the record!) was the first young PM I could look down on with ‘age superiority’ and wonder why he didn’t call me for advice.
+Another sure sign of age, is when Prime Ministers look young and teachers and professors look like teenagers.
+David Cameron ('For the Record'!) was the first young PM I could look down on with ‘age superiority’, and wonder why he didn’t call me for advice.
 He was born nine years after me in 1966 in the year of World Cup Willy, which was perhaps the last time Britain felt truly good about itself.

 Our present PM, Mrs May, on the other hand, reversed the trend.
 She was born ten years earlier than Dave, on Oct 1st 1956, and just four months and five days before me.
 She attended St Hugh’s at Oxford between 1974 and 1977, while I was at Pembroke between 1975 and 1978.
 Although we overlapped, I do not think we gate-crashed the same parties.